Slavery abolition is one of the greatest inspirations of the animal rights movement.

 How is it possible to make a comparison between an oppressive system that suppresses the other oppressive system in several parameters, mainly considering that its extent is suppressed in 2 hours only?

 While the world is getting farther and farther from being slavery-free, as hard as it is to realistically think this institution is abolishable, it is at least imaginable.
 A world without animals’ exploitation is unimaginable.

 The few similarities that we do find are mostly the ones regarding the mindset of the enslavers, not in the status and value of the enslaved.
 Focusing on the enslavers instead of the enslaved is done because the mindset of activists is focused on how to change the views of victimizers and not how to free the victims.
 We have thoroughly addressed this issue in a blog post and in its follow-up.
 Please take the time and read them.

 And even if after this long list of arguments you still insist the comparison is valid, you should definitely agree with our meta-argument - if the urge is to take advantage of a given situation and that is truly what stands behind all exploitations, then why insisting on changing humanity and not destroying it?
-If when humans observe weakness in someone, no matter who, from which ethnical origin, color or species, and no matter at which period in history, they take advantage of that, then why not draw the relevant conclusions that if we wish to truly abolish exploitation, we must abolish the exploiters?
+If all along history, when humans observe weaknesses among others, regardless of ethnical origin, color or species, and no matter at which period in history, they take advantage of it, then why not draw the relevant conclusions – if we wish to truly abolish exploitation, we must abolish the exploiters?

 Nothing can be compared with humans’ tyranny over animals.
 Not even the cruelest, most oppressive tyranny of humans over each other.
-Slavery was and still is an atrocity that we think is in itself a reason why there is only one solution.
-And the fact that such a dreadful atrocity isn’t the worst thing happening in the world but can’t even be compared with the worst one, doesn’t leave room for doubt that this world is to be destroyed.
+Slavery was and still is an atrocity that we think is in itself a reason why humans must be annihilated.
+And the fact that such a dreadful atrocity isn’t the worst thing humans have ever done but actually can’t even be compared with the worst one, doesn’t leave room for doubt how necessary and urgent this moral obligation is.